choshina/FalSTAR-NFM/README.md

 # FalSTAR-NFM
-Artifact evaluation for NFM 2021 submission "On the Effectiveness of Signal Rescaling in Hybrid System Falsification"
+Artifact evaluation for NFM 2021 submission
+"On the Effectiveness of Signal Rescaling in Hybrid System Falsification" by Zhenya Zhang, Deyun Lyu, Paolo Arcaini, Lei Ma, Ichiro Hasuo and Jianjun Zhao

 # Install